 Signs of Spring in NYC Parks

-Here's to warmer temperatures, later sunsets, blooming parks and more!
+Here's to warmer temperatures, later sunsets, and blooming parks.

-The woodland crocus is one of the first spring bulbs to pop up in some of our parks.
-The purple beauty sprouted at The High Line in early March.
-If you spot any, share using #crocuswatch2014.
-(Photo by the Friends of the High Line).
+The crocus is one of the first spring bulbs to pop up in some of our parks.
+This year, this purple beauty was first spotted at The High Line in mid-March.
+(Photo by the Friends of the High Line)

 The Alice Austen House reopens